Cashew

-The cashew tree (Anacardium occidentale) is a tropical evergreen tree native to South America in the genus Anacardium that produces the cashew seed and the cashew apple accessory fruit.
+Cashew is the common name of a tropical evergreen tree Anacardium occidentale, in the family Anacardiaceae.
+It is native to South America and is the source of the cashew nut and the cashew apple, an accessory fruit.
 The tree can grow as tall as 14 m, but the dwarf cultivars, growing up to 6 m, prove more profitable, with earlier maturity and greater yields.
-The cashew seed is commonly considered a snack nut (cashew nut) eaten on its own, used in recipes, or processed into cashew cheese or cashew butter.
-Like the tree, the nut is often simply called a cashew.
-Cashew allergies are triggered by the proteins found in tree nuts, and cooking often does not remove or change these proteins.
+The cashew nut is edible and is eaten on its own as a snack, used in recipes, or processed into cashew cheese or cashew butter.
+The nut is often simply called a 'cashew'.

-In 2019, four million tonnes of cashew nuts were produced globally, with Ivory Coast and India as the leading producers.
-As well as the nut and fruit, the plant has several other uses.
-The shell of the cashew seed yields derivatives that can be used in many applications including lubricants, waterproofing, paints, and, starting in World War II, arms production.
 The cashew apple is a light reddish to yellow fruit, whose pulp and juice can be processed into a sweet, astringent fruit drink or fermented and distilled into liquor.

+In 2023, 3.9 million tons of cashew nuts were harvested globally, led by the Ivory Coast and India.
+In addition to the nut and fruit, the shell yields derivatives used in lubricants, waterproofing, and paints.